Please log in below to see the previously recorded webinar:

 Self-Represented Litigation Curriculum, January 16, 2014 at 2:00 PM EST

-This webinar will discuss the updated Ensuring the Right to Be heard for Self-Represented Litigants: Judicial Curriculum modules.
+This webinar discusses the updated Ensuring the Right to Be heard for Self-Represented Litigants: Judicial Curriculum modules.
 Judge Karen Adam of the Arizona Superior Court in Pima County and Justice Laurie Zelon of the California Court of Appeal will be presenting.
 The 2013 curriculum is based on a 2008 judicial curriculum, developed by the Self-Represented Litigation Network with funding from the State Justice Institute and launched at a Conference at Harvard Law School.
 It integrates the Presentation, Bench Guide, Handbook of Resource Materials and Handbook of Optional Activities.
 The 2013 version, developed by the National Center for State Courts’ Center for Court Access to Justice for All with funding from the Public Welfare Foundation, includes updated information, case law and an updated list of resources and is divided into easy to use modules.
 Both versions of the curriculum are grounded in courtroom research and utilize the experiences of hundreds of judges who have shared their perspectives, ideas, and suggestions.

-Judge Kevin Burke, a Minneapolis trial judge since 1984 and a national leader in court reform will be presenting.
+Judge Kevin Burke, a Minneapolis trial judge since 1984 and a national leader in court reform presented this webinar.
 He coauthored the American Judges Association’s white paper on procedural fairness in 2007 and has been a regular speaker on the topic.
 Studies on procedural fairness point to the fact that litigant satisfaction is more closely correlated to the perception of being treated fairly and understanding the process than the actual outcome of the case.
 This is a particularly important concept for the self-represented litigant.
 Similarly, compliance with court orders is dependant in large part upon the litigant actually understanding the order.
 Judge Burke will describe the basic components of procedural fairness and the importance of using these techniques when handling cases with self-represented litigants.

 Please log in below to see the previously recorded: